 Schedule You Adventure Today!

-Karavan Street Food– Located in a small ally near the iconic Szimpla Kert this place is perfect for a quick, easy and tasty lunch.
-With several carts there is something for everyone, including local beer!
-Be sure to order the local flat bread with goat cheese and arugula.
+Located in a small ally near the iconic Szimpla Kert this place is perfect for a quick, easy and tasty lunch.
+With several food carts serving up hot fresh and local food, there is something for everyone, including local beer!
+The area is decorated with lights and has benches so you can take a break and relax while you enjoy your food.
+Be sure to order the local flatbread with goat cheese and arugula.

 Budapest, Kazinczy u.
 18, 1075 Hungary